 Additional profits tax

-From 1 January 2017, a modified additional profits tax applies to all resource projects (mining, petroleum, and gas).
-The new additional profits tax applies a tax rate of 30% to returns in excess of a 15% hurdle rate.
+A modified additional profits tax applies to all resource projects (mining, petroleum, and gas).
+The additional profits tax applies a tax rate of 30% to returns in excess of a 15% hurdle rate.